blefo/FSRLearning/README.md

 # Python FSRLeaning

-FSRLeaning is a python library for feature selection using the reinforcement learning approach.
-The library is designed to be easy to use and efficient in the feature selection problem.
-The library is designed to select the most relevant feature from a very large number of features.
+FSRLeaning is a Python library for feature selection using reinforcement learning.
+It's designed to be easy to use and efficient, particularly for selecting the most relevant features from a very large set.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install FSRLearning.
+Install FSRLearning using pip:

 ```bash
 pip install FSRLearning
 ```

 ## Example usage

+### Data Pre-processing

 The first step is a pre-processing of the data.
 You need to give as input to the method for feature selection a X and y pandas DataFrame.
 X is the dataset with all the features that we want to evaluate and y the label to be predicted. **It is highly recommended to create a mapping between features and a list of number.** For example each feature is associated with a number.
 Here is an example of the data pre-processing step on a data set with 14 features including 1 label.
 ```python